amir21-debug/MixtapeWebsite/README.md

  Mixtape - Create Your Perfect Playlist
 A vintage-inspired web application that lets you create and manage custom mixtapes using YouTube videos.
-Built with PHP, MySQL, and vanilla JavaScript with a beautiful retro aesthetic.
+Built with PHP, MySQL, and JavaScript with a beautiful retro aesthetic.

  Features